-The goals of the student food school nutrition services program are as follows:
+The goals of the school nutrition services program are as follows:

-- operating the food services school nutrition program efficiently so that earnings may be used to reduce the cost of food, serve better food or provide free or reduced price meals to eligible students; - enhancing students' ability to learn by offering a variety of safe, nutritious, and appealing food and beverage options for student meals at school providing nutritional meals at school; - 3. minimizing obesity and encouraging life-long healthy eating habits consistent with the health education curriculum: - offering students a variety of nutritional foods; and - 4. providing courteous service to students, employees and authorized visitors.
+- operating the school nutrition program efficiently so that earnings may be used to reduce the cost of food, serve better food or provide free or reduced price meals to eligible students; - 2. enhancing students' ability to learn by offering a variety of safe, nutritious, and appealing food and beverage options for student meals at school; - 3. minimizing obesity and encouraging life-long healthy eating habits consistent with the health education curriculum; - 4. providing courteous service to students, employees and authorized visitors.